LionelDraghi/ArchiCheck/docs/tests/command_line.md

 -- More extensive explanations : http://lionel.draghi.free.fr/Archicheck/rules/
 --
--- File generated with ArchiCheck 6.0.0
+-- File generated with Acc 0.6.0
 ```

   When running once more :